vibrantleaf/comic-mono-font-NF/README.md

 ## Limitations
 - Greak
 - Cyrillic
+- CJKV
-- cjk
+- Thai
-- Other non-latian Alphabets
+- Many other non-latian Alphabets may have errors
 - Some Ligatures

 ## Differences from Comic Mono